andOrlando/rubato/README.md

  - `override_simulate`: when `true`, will simulate everything instead of just when `dx` and `b` have opposite signs at the cost of having to do a little more work (and making my hard work on finding the formula for `m` worthless :slightly_frowning_face:) (def. `false`)
  - `rapid_set`:
  - `override_dt`: overrides the difference in time it takes to redraw the screen and just uses 1/rate no matter what.
 This results in slightly more accurate animations but they may take longer if awesome takes too long to redraw the screen. (def. `false`)
+ - `clamp_position`: ensures the position does not exceed the target, essentially preventing overshooting (def. `false`)
  - `awestore_compat`: make api even *more* similar to awestore's (def. `false`)
  - `log`: it would print additional logs, but there aren't any logs to print right now so it kinda just sits there (def. `false`)
  - `debug`: basically just tags the timed instance.
 I use it in tandem with `manager.timed.override.forall`